 The GAO explains that the more debt a country holds, the less money it's able to put away in savings and reinvest in the nation's economy.
 In the United States, in particular, the Social Security, Medicare and Medicaid savings accounts are going to be hit hard by the retirement of the Baby Boomers.
 The government will no longer be able to tap into these accounts to pay for other federal programs.
 The GAO also warns that federal borrowing to pay off the deficit will inevitably lead to higher interest rates, affecting the ability of citizens to buy homes and take out loans.
 That could lead to a broader economic slowdown, or even recession [source: GAO].

-For more information about debt, money and related topics, follow the links on the next page.
+For more information about debt, money and related topics, follow the links below.

 Finance Planning Tips